The Ancient Chinese Body Clock

 7-9pm is the time of the Pericardium.
 It's when energy and blood are carried to the capillaries and to each cell in the body.
 This is the perfect time to have sex or conceive a baby.

-9-11pm is the time of Triple Heater.
+9-11pm is the time of Triple Burner (triple heater).
 It's recommended to sleep during these hours, 10pm to be exact so as to conserve energy and yin for the following day.
 There is an old saying "Two hours before midnight is worth ten after", which means sleeping at 10pm is better than sleeping later and sleeping more.

 11pm-1am is the time of the Gall Bladder.
 Midnight is the highest point of yin.
 Being wake at this time will greatly damage the body and yin, like burning the candle at both ends.

 1-3am is the time of the Liver.
 A lot of people wake at 3am.
 This is caused by frustration and stress.
-Learn to surrender and let go.
+Learn to surrender and let go of anxiety, control and lists.

-If we follow the laws of Nature, we should be more healthy and happy in our lives.
+If we follow the Chinese body clock pattern, we should be more healthy and happy in our lives.